 For more information if you are newly diagnosed with HIV, see:

-- Starting Points: Living with HIV, an easy-to-read primer on viral load, CD4 counts and healthy living
+- It's all still possible: Starting points for living well with HIV, an easy-to-read primer on viral load, CD4 counts and healthy living

-For statistics about HIV in Canada, check out these CATIE fact sheets:
+For statistics about HIV in Canada, check out this CATIE fact sheet:

 For more on HIV, contact:

 - your local sexual health or family planning clinic

 - your local HIV organization

 - your doctor or primary healthcare provider

 - a community health centre or, in Quebec, a CLSC